Lacto-Fermented Pickles, No Canning

 Your pickles will be ready after 5-8 days on the kitchen counter in the summer, depending on the warmth of your home.
 On day 4 do a taste test of your pickles.
 They’re ready when they taste done to you!
 Once they taste done, transfer the jar into the fridge to slow fermentation.
 Once fermented and in the refrigerator, you can remove the grape leaves and you don’t need to worry about the pickles being completely submerged.

-And the brine is healthful, too; It’s full of good bacteria and beneficial for your digestion!
-Since it’s salty, it would be especially good after a hot, sweaty day of work outside.
+Don’t throw out the brine once your pickles are finished.
+It is healthful, too, being full of good bacteria and beneficial for your digestion!
+Since it’s salty and full of minerals, it would be especially good after a hot, sweaty day of work outside.

-Serve one pickle or slice with lunch and dinner every day.
+Serve one pickle or a slice with lunch and dinner every day.

-These could last months in your fridge, but if you like dill pickles, they will be all gone long before that!
-Good health and bon appétit!
+These could last months in your fridge, but if you like your dill pickles like we do, they will be all gone long before that.

 “The proliferation of lactobacilli in fermented vegetables enhances their digestibility and increases vitamin levels.
 These beneficial organisms produce numerous helpful enzymes as well as antibiotic and anticarcinogenic substances.
 Their main by-product, lactic acid, not only keeps vegetables and fruits in a state of perfect preservation but also promotes the growth of healthy flora throughout the intestine.” ~Sally Fallon, Nourishing Traditions, pg 89